 • Align participant incentives with pool success

-• Provide compensation in case of defaults
+• Partially compensate the pool in case of defaults

 • Scale with contribution amounts and pool risk profiles